-- a sheltered dwelling unit
+- sheltered housing

 - you are a squatter

-Should you sell your home within five years of buying it, you must pay back the entire discount received and if you decide to sell within 10 years the property must be offered to the original landlord the opportunity to buy the property.
+If you sell your home within five years of buying, you must pay back the full discount received.
+If you sell within ten years, you must give the original landlord the opportunity to buy the property.

-If you wish to apply to buy your Housing Executive home, you must complete and return an application form:
+To apply to buy your Housing Executive home, you must complete and return an application form:

 Buying your home

 You must make your decision about going ahead to buy your home within six weeks of receiving the offer.
 As there are costs involved in the home buying process and owning a home, it is important to get professional advice before you make a decision.

 If you want a mortgage to pay for the property, you will need a solicitor to draw up contracts.

 For more information on the House Sales Scheme, contact the Housing Executive or your housing association: